-Easy accessibility from New York City and New Jersey and famously panoramic views have made the Hudson Highlands a key destination for day hikers from lower New York and upper New Jersey.
+Easy accessibility from New York City and New Jersey and famously panoramic views have made the Hudson Highlands a key destination for day hikers

-Hudson Highlands Mountains
+Hike The Hudson Highlands

 Some quick notes on safety…

 - Unlike the trail blazes in the Catskills and Adirondacks, Hudson Highlands blazes are non-reflective.
-If you don’t have a headlamp in your pack, make sure you’re off these hills long before dark.
+If you don’t have a headlamp in your pack, make sure you’re off these hills before dark.

 - Always pack The 10 Essentials.